-We sell EYLEA, Libtayo, Praluent, and ARCALYST in the United States to several distributors and specialty pharmacies, as applicable.
-Under this distribution model, the distributors and specialty pharmacies generally take physical delivery of product and generally sell the product directly to healthcare providers or other pharmacies (as applicable).
-For the three months ended March 31, 2021, our gross product sales of such products to two customers accounted on a combined basis for 75% of our total gross product revenue.
+We sell our marketed products for which we record net product sales in the United States to several distributors and specialty pharmacies, as applicable, which generally sell the product directly to healthcare providers or other pharmacies (as applicable).
+For the nine months ended September 30, 2021 and 2020, our gross product sales of such products to two customers accounted on a combined basis for 53% and 86% of our total gross product revenue, respectively, and gross product sales of REGEN-COV to the U.S. government accounted for an additional 38% of our gross product revenue in this period in 2021.
 We expect this significant customer concentration to continue for the foreseeable future.
 Our ability to generate and grow sales of these products will depend, in part, on the extent to which our distributors and specialty pharmacies are able to provide adequate distribution of these products to healthcare providers.
 Although we believe we can find additional distributors, if necessary, our revenue during any period of disruption could suffer and we might incur additional costs.
 In addition, these customers are responsible for a significant portion of our net trade accounts receivable balances.
-Further, as discussed under "Risks Related to the COVID-19 Pandemic - We face risks related to the development, manufacturing, and commercialization of REGEN-COV" above, we have entered into agreements with the U.S. government to manufacture and supply REGEN-COV.
 The loss of any large customer, a significant reduction in sales we make to them, any cancellation of orders they have made with us, or any failure to pay for the products we have shipped to them could adversely affect our results of operations.